GoogleCloudPlatform/professional-services/tools/asset-inventory/README.md

 - The App Engine service account needs asset inventory export privileges for the organization/project,
 - The Dataflow service account running the pipeline jobs needs the ability to write to the GCS bucket and load data and update schema into BigQuery, and delete/create BigQuery tables if using write_disposition=WRITE_EMPTY.
-- The GCS bucket being written to needs to be owned by the same project that owns the app engine application.
+- The GCS bucket being written to needs to be owned by the same project that owns the app engine application (or grant the Asset Inventory Agent service account to the bucket, see Troubleshooting step #1).
 - the Dataflow agent service account needs the ability to read the GCS bucket and use the VPC subnetwork the workers run on (if using a shared VPC).

 The deployment steps are: